GCRF-BBR: The Tick Cell Biobank: outposts in Asia, Africa and South America.

 Better access to tick cell lines and associated expertise will enable LMIC scientists to exploit these unique tools in their research, assisting them to deliver locally-generated solutions to their tick and tick-borne disease problems affecting human and animal health.

-Each Outpost will be stocked with a panel of the internationally most popular tick cell lines originating from the parent Tick Cell Biobank and the University of Minnesota, plus cell lines derived from regionally-relevant tick species.
+Each Outpost is being stocked with a panel of the internationally most popular tick cell lines originating from the parent Tick Cell Biobank and the University of Minnesota, plus cell lines derived from regionally-relevant tick species.
 The Outposts will supply tick cell lines to scientists within their geographical area, thereby reducing access costs and logistical difficulties compared to sourcing tick cells from the UK, but subject to the same Material Transfer Agreement conditions.
 Each outpost will provide locally-tailored training for recipient scientists to facilitate successful transfer and exploitation of tick cells in their laboratories.
 Additionally, each Outpost will aim to establish novel cell lines from local tick species or geographical strains not already represented in the collection, either by themselves or in collaboration with other project members or local scientists.